rondlite/reaction-docs/website/versioned_docs/version-v1.5.0/configuration.md

 // server side secure import of settings import { LoadSettings } from "/server/api";

-LoadSettings(Assets.getText("settings/reaction.json"));
+LoadSettings(Assets.getText("settings/demand.json"));
 ```

 This `LoadSettings` method is made available in `server/api/core/index.js`.
-This is the method that Reaction uses to load package data on startup.
+This is the method that demand uses to load package data on startup.
 This method can be used in custom plugins as well.